developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Send Custom Option State
 Used to configure the DHCP Client on a Zebra Android device to request that the DHCP Server send a custom DHCP option when requesting an IP Address.

--***Off***- no custom DHCP Option is sent and no additional Managed Configurations should be specified.
+* ***Off***- no custom DHCP Option is sent and no additional Managed Configurations should be specified.

--***On***- a custom DHCP Option is sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Number** MUST be specified to provide the custom option number to be sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Value** MUST be specified to provide the custom option value to be sent.
+* ***On***- a custom DHCP Option is sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Number** MUST be specified to provide the custom option number to be sent and the additional Managed Configuration **DHCP Configuration - Send Custom Option Value** MUST be specified to provide the custom option value to be sent.

 ### Send Custom Option Value
 Used to provide the option value for a custom DHCP Option that the DHCP Client on a Zebra Android device should send when requesting an IP Address and should be specified only if the value ***On*** is specified for the Managed Configuration **DHCP Configuration - Send Custom Option State** and if the Managed Configuration **DHCP Configuration - Send Custom Option Number** is specified.